file-format/Products/content/en/pdf/cpp/libharu/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with LibHaru</h2>
 <p>LibHaru is written in ANSI-C and to use it with C++, you can compile it with any compliant C++ compiler.
 First of all, you can download and extract the latest version of the API.
-There are several kinds of makefile, for every compiler, in the script directory.
+There are several kinds of makefile, for e compiler, in the script directory.
 Build the library with an appropriate makefile.</p>
 <p>After you unpack the library in your desired folder, you can cd into the folder and run the following command to make a lib file</p>
 {{< /SinglePage/PageBody/features/text >}}